About the Journal

 Does IRRODL keep a blacklist?

 Yes.
-If authors are caught plagiarising or have submitted an article to two journals at the same time; we maintain a record and will no longer accept submissions from them.
+If authors are found to be plagiarizing or submitting the same article to multiple journals simultaneously, we maintain a record and will no longer accept submissions from them.

-Is it the Editor’s responsibility and duty to respond to authors and to address their complaints?
+Is it the Editor’s responsibility to respond to authors and address their complaints?

-The Editors try to respond in a timely fashion to all queries.
-While we receive and listen to complaints, we do not always agree with the complainant.
+Editors aim to respond to all queries in a timely manner.
+While we listen to complaints and take them into consideration, we do not always agree with the complainant’s perspective.

 What software platform does IRRODL use?